UNOmaha-Course-GroupPorjects/ISQA3420/CurrentDeliveries/DFDDictionary.md

 PRC 1.2: Gen OS Package SHA1 - Generates a SHA1 from the recieved OS Package and returns it.

 PRC 1.2: Assess Risk Object Policy - Takes the recieved risk object and queries the Integration Mng DB for the allowed usage/integration info for that risk object, and then returns that information.
+If an unrecognized risk object is found, then the proccess requeries the database for the unknown risk policy, and returns that instead.

 PRC 1.2: Get OS Package CPE - Queries the NIST CPE Information DB for the OS Package's CPE and then stores it into OSS DB and sends it to PRC 1.2: Get The CVE from The OS CPE.